rdelos747/FNA-Utils/readme.md

 This project was initially bootstrapped with [this template](https://github.com/TheSpydog/fna_vscode_template), which gave us the initial .vscode functions.
 We don't author any of it, but we may fork it soon?

+Some aspects of `FNA-Utils`, such as the `TextureLoader` class, `Resolution` class, and the initial template of the `Input` class, were also not authored by us, but were provided as parts of the Michael Hicks Toolbox, which we discovered through [this youtube series](https://www.youtube.com/watch?v=WQOebBVIB0I).
+It was instrumental in helping us understand how to begin developing games with FNA.

 ## Also Notes

-We are very new to FNA, monogame, and C# in general.
+We are also very new to C# in general.
+All feedback is welcome :)

 # API Reference